NYC pension funds and state of Oregon sue Fox over 2020 election coverage

 New York City’s pension funds are long-term shareholders of Fox Corporation, with shares valued at $28.1 million as of the end of July.
 Oregon holds shares in the company worth approximately $5.2 million.

-The complaint, which does not specify what damages it seeks, alleges Fox’s board decided to broadcast former President Donald Trump’s election falsehoods in order to satisfy his supporters, while knowing that doing so would open the company to defamation lawsuits.
+The complaint, which does not specify what damages it seeks, alleges Fox’s board decided to broadcast former President Donald Trump’s election falsehoods in order to satisfy his supporters, while knowing that doing so would expose the company to lawsuits.

-“Defendants chose to invite robust defamation claims, with potentially huge financial liability and potentially larger business repercussions, rather than disappoint viewers of Fox News,” the case reads.
+“Defendants chose to invite robust defamation claims, with potentially huge financial liability and potentially larger business repercussions, rather than disappoint viewers of Fox News,” the lawsuit said.

 In April, Fox News agreed to pay Dominion Voting Systems $787.5 million to avert a trial in the voting machine company’s lawsuit that would have exposed how the network promoted lies about the 2020 presidential election.

-Dominion had argued that the news outlet owned by Fox Corp. damaged Dominion’s reputation by peddling phony conspiracy theories that claimed its equipment switched votes from Trump to Democrat Joe Biden.
+Dominion had argued that the news outlet damaged its reputation by airing phony conspiracy theories that its equipment switched votes from Trump to Democrat Joe Biden.

-Another voting machine company, Smartmatic USA, also sued Fox News over Fox News’ bogus election claims.
+Another voting machine company, Smartmatic USA, also sued Fox News over its coverage of election conspiracy theories.

-In a statement, Oregon Attorney General Ellen Rosenblum said the Fox Corporation breached its fiduciary duties by disregarding the legal risks of peddling falsehoods.
+In a statement, Oregon Attorney General Ellen Rosenblum said the Fox breached its fiduciary duties by disregarding legal risks.

 “The directors’ choices exposed themselves and the company to liability and exposed their shareholders to significant risks,” she said.
 “That is the crux of our lawsuit, and we look forward to making our case in court.”